Order your JL-DL/ UGC NET-SET Material copy (Paper-II only) today !

 Answer: d) The Jungle

-17. Which character thinks you should love everything just a little bit?
+17. Which character thinks you should love everything just a little bit, so when someone dies you still have some love left?

 a) Sethe